On the Spectra of Quantum Groups

-(ii) Assume that in addition $R$ is a noetherian $\KK$-algebra and a $\KK$-torus $T$ acts rationally on $R$ by algebra automorphisms for an infinite field $\KK$.
-Then every nonzero normal element of $R$ which is a $T$-eigenvector can be represented as a product $u p_1 \ldots p_n$ where $u \in R$ is a unit which is a $T$-eigenvector and $p_1, \ldots, p_n$ is a sequence of not necessarily distinct prime elements of $R$ which are $T$-eigenvectors. \epr \begin{proof} (i) Assume that $x \in R$ is a nonzero normal element.
+(ii) Assume in addition that a $\KK$-torus $T$ acts rationally on $R$ by algebra automorphisms for an infinite field $\KK$.
+Then every nonzero normal element of $R$ which is a $T$-eigenvector can be represented as a product $u p_1 \ldots p_n$ where $u \in R$ is a unit which is a $T$-eigenvector, $p_1, \ldots, p_n$ is a sequence of not necessarily distinct prime elements of $R$ which are $T$-eigenvectors and $n \in \Nset$. \epr \begin{proof} (i) The proof of this fact was sketched in \cite[p.
+24]{ChJ}.
+We give a version of this proof for completeness.
+Assume that $x \in R$ is a nonzero normal element.
 By Chatters' result \cite[Proposition 2.1]{Ch}

 for some $c \in C$ and prime elements $p_1, \ldots, p_n$.
 Since $R$ is a domain, $c$ is normal.
 Indeed, there exist $\psi, \psi_1, \ldots, \psi_n \in \Aut(R)$ such that $x r = \psi(r) x$ and $p_k r = \psi_k(r) p_k$ for all $r \in R$, $k =1, \ldots, n$.
 Then $c r = (\psi \psi_n^{-1} \ldots \psi_1^{-1}(r)) c$, $\forall r \in R$.
 We are left with proving that $c$ has to be a unit.
 Assume that this is not the case.
 Let $P$ be a minimal prime over $c R$.
 By the principle ideal theorem \cite[Theorem 4.1.11]{McR}, the height of $P$ is equal to 0 or 1.
 The height of $P$ cannot be equal to 0 since $c \neq 0$ and $R$ is a domain.
 Using again the fact that $R$ is a unique factorization domain we obtain that $P = p R$ for some prime element $p$ of $R$.
 Since $c R \subseteq p R$, $c$ is a multiple of $p$ which contradicts the fact that $c \in C$.